leif-motif/skill-picker-reborn/README.md

 4. Go to System Preferences, go to Privacy & Security, and scroll to near the bottom.
 You will see something about being unable to open Skill Picker Reborn because it was from an unidentified developer.
 Click "Open Anyway," and confirm that you wish to open the app.

 # Status
-**Semi-active development.** This project is mostly complete, with the exception of undo/redo.
-Right now, the app will probably only see updates for bug fixes and minor UI improvements.
+**Non-active development.** This project is mostly complete, with the exception of undo/redo.
+Right now, the app will only see updates for bug fixes and minor UI improvements until further notice.

 # TODO:
 - Undo/Redo